Trilarion/imperialism-remake/documentation/definition/introduction.rst

 **Strategizing**

-Typical for strategy games is balancing of different goals, making sacrifizes and balancing risks and rewards.
+Typical for strategy games is balancing of different goals, making sacrifices and balancing risks and rewards.
 Even more, the optimal strategy dynamically depends on the behavior of the competitors thus creating a fascinating circle of strategies and counter-strategies.
 We therefore want to present to the player decisions that matter: